tenstorrent/tt-metal/models/README.md

 ## Release methodology

-- Models that are advertised of part of release usually on the demo models, and are treated as first-class citizens, and therefore tests.
+- Models that are advertised as part of release, usually the demo models, are treated as first-class citizens, and therefore are treated as tests.
 - Model writers are responsible for ensuring their demo model tests are always passing.
 Any failure is treated highest-priority (or P0) failure.
 - Model writers are responsible for advertising which release tag (including release candidates) contains passing tests for their demo models.
 - Model writers are responsible for updating their perf metrics for the demo models at a regular cadence.
 Currently, the cadence is at least every 2 weeks.